HIPAA Notice and Consent

 In certain cases, state law gives more protection to PHI than federal law, and vice versa.
 In each case, we will apply the laws that protect PHI the most.

-Stork Club will not use or share your Protected Health Information other than as described in this notice unless you tell us in writing that we can.
+Stork Club will not use or share your PHI other than as described in this notice unless you tell us in writing that we can.
 If you tell us we can, you may change your mind at any time.
 Let us know in writing if you change your mind.

-Ask us to correct health and claims records.
+- Ask us to correct health and claims records.
 You can ask us to correct your health and claims records if you think they are incorrect or incomplete.
-To do so, send us an email at firstname.lastname@example.org.
+Your request for a correction must include a reason to support your request.
 We may say “no” to your request, but we’ll tell you why in writing within 60 days.

-Get a list of those with whom we’ve shared information.
+- Get a list of those with whom we’ve shared information.
 You can ask for a list (accounting) of the times we’ve shared your PHI for six years prior to the date you ask, who we shared it with, and why.
-We will include all the disclosures except for those about treatment, payment, and health care operations, and certain other disclosures (such as any you asked us to make).
+We will include all the disclosures except for those about treatment, payment, and health care operations, and certain other disclosures (such as any you asked us to make or disclosures to you).
 We’ll provide one accounting a year for free.
 If you request another accounting during the same year, we may charge you a reasonable, cost-based fee.

 You have both the right and choice to tell us to: share information with your family, close friends, or others involved in payment for your care; or share information in a disaster relief situation.